mattheworiordan/capybara-screenshot/README.md

 Callbacks
 ---------

-You can hook your own logic into callbacks after the html/screenshot has been saved.
+You can hook your own logic into callbacks after the html/screenshot has been saved:

 ```ruby
 # after Saver#save_html